jlweb58/angular-jogging/README.md

 ## Known bugs
 - (FIXED) On editing a run the shoes are not saved - seems to be due to a CORS problem on loading the shoes while editing.
    -- needed to select on shoes.id, not shoes
+- (FIXED) If a run doesn't already have shoes it can't be edited (the selectedShoe ref is null)

 ## Development server